Vytran® Automated Glass Processors with Integrated Cleaver

 Two fibers with dissimilar cores before and after splicing.
 The dissimilar cores are clearly visible before the cores are thermally expanded.

 Fusion Splicing is a process of joining two optical fibers end-to-end using heat.
 The goal is to fuse the two fibers together in such a way that light passing through the fibers is not scattered or reflected by the splice while ensuring that the splice and the region surrounding it should be almost as strong as the original fiber.
-The glass processors use a resistive graphite or iridium filament shaped like an upside-down omega to provide the heat necessary for fusion.
+The glass processors use a resistive graphite, iridium, or tungsten filament shaped like an upside-down omega to provide the heat necessary for fusion.

 Once the two fibers to be spliced are aligned, the splice head is repositioned so that the filament is centered under the fiber ends.
 Power is then applied to the filament to raise its temperature to a level hot enough to fuse the fibers together, typically about 3000 °C. Because the filament would oxidize if it were brought to such a high temperature in air, high-purity argon gas is used to purge the splicing chamber of oxygen during the filament fusion process.
 In order to keep the fibers clean and improve splice strength, the purging gas (not available from Thorlabs) is set to flow over the fibers at a high rate during the fusion process.